SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

   larger.
 * __background__: Change the color or set an image as background.
 * __links__: Change the default color for all hyperlinks within the page.
-One can set seperate colors for links the user visited.
+One can set separate colors for links the user visited.
 * __popover__: The color of popover links works the same way as with links, but for links of popovers.
 * __raw css__: apply your own CSS rules to the page, see below